Young Samurai: The Way of the Sword: Publication history

 Publishing rights to the first three books in the Young Samurai series were acquired by Puffin Books in a three-way auction in 2007.
 Disney then bought the US publishing rights in the same year in a pre-emptive deal prior to the Frankfurt Book Fair.
 The translation rights to the series have since been sold to over 20 different territories, including Germany, Vietnam, Poland, Netherlands and Serbia.

-The first book, The Way of the Warrior, was published in the UK in August 2008 and in the USA in early March 2009.
+The first book, The Way of the Warrior, was published in the UK in August 2008 and in the US in early March 2009.
 The first print run in the UK sold out in less than a month.
 As of 2017,The Way of the Warrior has been reprinted 26 times.
 Seven further books followed, with a ninth - The Return of the Warrior - being published for the series' tenth anniversary in 2018.

 The series has sold in excess of 1 million copies worldwide.